-Hire Windows App Developers Through Staff Augmentation
+Hire Windows App Developers for Desktop App Delivery

 Windows desktop development has a particular talent problem.
 The engineers who understand WPF data binding, MSIX packaging quirks, and enterprise deployment policies are not sitting on job boards.
 Most are locked into long tenures at ISVs or enterprise IT departments, and the few who freelance tend to disappear mid-project when a better contract comes along.